Pierre Ducasse (footballer)

-Pierre Ducasse (born 7 May 1987) is a French professional footballer who plays as a midfielder for US Lège-Cap-Ferret.
+Pierre Ducasse (born 7 May 1987) is a French former professional footballer who played as a midfielder.

 Club career

-Born in Bordeaux, Ducasse began in the youth ranks of FC Girondins de Bordeaux and became part of the first team in 2005.
+Born in Bordeaux, Ducasse began in the youth ranks of Bordeaux and became part of the first team in 2005.
 He made his Ligue 1 debut on 30 July 2005 on the first day of league, in a 2–0 win away to Marseille and scored the second goal for his team in the 87th minute.
 The following season he was crowned champion of the Coupe de la Ligue with Bordeaux, winning the final against Lyon 1–0.
 In 2008, he accomplished another title, the Trophée des Champions.

-Ducasse had a three-year spell with RC Lens, and after a season without a club, he signed with US Boulogne in July 2015.
+Ducasse had a three-year spell with Lens, and after a season without a club, he signed with Boulogne in July 2015.

 International career

-With the French U-17 team he became champion of the 2004 European Under-17 Football Championship, winning the final against Spain 2–1.
+With the France U17 national team Ducasse became champion of the 2004 European Under-17 Football Championship, winning the final against Spain 2–1.